 2. Take full Responsibility

-If you are repeatedly hooking up with narcissistic partners, it doesn’t mean there are no good men/women left in the world, it means there is something in you that was broken in your childhood that you are re-creating as an adult.
+If you are repeatedly hooking up with narcissists, the common thread in all those experiences is you.
+Now that doesn’t mean it is your fault, it means that somewhere along your life path, you received faulty software and there is something inside you that was broken in your childhood that you are re-creating as an adult.

-3. Learn About Red Flags and Acknowledge them
+3. Learn to identify and acknowledge Red Flags

 Every empath I’ve met who has been abused, explains away red flags and usually they don’t even know they are doing it.
 Often, they may acknowledge that they do, promptly followed by explaining away some nasty situation or example of recent abuse they have endured.

 As a little person in their family of origin, the empath has had to explain away the poor, hurtful and unloving traits of their significant adults.
 Unaddressed, that trait will result in poor consequences for them as adults.
 Unfortunately they sanction unacceptable behavior, long after others would have set boundaries and/or left.
 It is critical this is addressed in order to create future safety and heal old wounds.